Homemade with love: Siblings publish Hakka and Nonya cookbook with late mum’s recipes

 Ms Cheung said she felt embarrassed that her parents were different from others and tried to hide that fact from her classmates by not allowing them to go to her house.

-“But it was only later on in life that I started to realise that my parents are actually quite an amazing bunch.
+“It was only later on in life that I started to realise that my parents are actually quite an amazing bunch.
 They did not choose to be disabled but they chose to make the best out of it,” she said.

-Describing her mother as a “gentle and industrious” figure, Ms Cheung said her mother was always looking out for others.
+Describing her mother as a “gentle and industrious” figure, Ms Cheung said she was always looking out for others.

 Even when she visited people at their homes, said Ms Cheung, her mother would help them with household chores or entertain their young children, making herself useful wherever she went.